taroooyan/bg-wiki/Parts-and-accessories.md

 * Safecast has experimented with various uses and various formats of the bGeigie series (i.e. underwater, helicopter drone born, long-life stationary radiation sensors).
 Search the Safecast website and consult the the [[Safecast Device Discussions and Support|https://groups.google.com/forum/?hl=en#!forum/safecast-devices]] group about your possible customization -- modular XBee socket, specialized data log formats, programming etc

 Reportedly all Nano parts are separately available from suppliers.
+As stated by Medcom, the price of [[bGeigie Nano Kit order|https://medcom.com/product/bgeigie-nano-geiger-counter-kit/]] from the distributor includes a $75.00 donation to Safecast.

 **For SUPPORT**:  these community-edited [[Nano wiki pages|https://github.com/Safecast/bGeigieNanoKit/wiki/_pages]]; relevant  [[bGeigieNanoKit|https://github.com/Safecast/bGeigieNanoKit/]] github repositories; the http://blog.safecast.org/ website and home page links.
 Join the [[Safecast Devices Discussions and Support group|https://groups.google.com/forum/?hl=en#!forum/safecast-devices]].
 Contact info@safecast.org and suppliers...